Legislation: Overview

 Legislation is usually proposed by a member of the legislature (e.g. a member of Congress or Parliament), or by the executive, whereupon it is debated by members of the legislature and is often amended before passage.
 Most large legislatures enact only a small fraction of the bills proposed in a given session.
 Whether a given bill will be proposed is generally a matter of the legislative priorities of the government.

 Legislation is regarded as one of the three main functions of government, which are often distinguished under the doctrine of the separation of powers.
-Those who have the formal power to create legislation are known as legislators; a urtication of government will have the formal power to interpret legislation (see statutory interpretation); the executive branch of government can act only within the powers and limits set by the law, which is the instrument by which the fundamental powers of government are established.
+Those who have the formal power to create legislation are known as legislators; a judicial branch of government will have the formal power to interpret legislation (see statutory interpretation); the executive branch of government can act only within the powers and limits set by the law, which is the instrument by which the fundamental powers of government are established.